 Each season is inspired by real events.
 Season 1 is based on the 2001 Enron scandal.
 Season 2 was based on the 2001 California Energy Crisis.
 Season 3 was inspired by the 2009 Bernie Madoff Ponzi Scheme.
 Season 4 is loosely based on the private military company Blackwater.
-The fifth and final season will be based on WikiLeaks and its founder Julian Assange.
+The fifth and final season is based on WikiLeaks and its founder Julian Assange.

 Damages was canceled after season 3 had aired in early 2010 by FX Networks, due to the low ratings and high costs of each episode.
 In July of the same year, Sony Pictures Television reached an agreement with DirecTV to save the series and produce two new seasons.